haibaraaaaai/BFMRod/README.md

 A graphical tool for visualizing TDMS signal data, performing PCA-based phase analysis, and viewing instantaneous frequency in 2D/3D.

+The last working version is the one with commit message "Cleaned up comments and restructured for easy use. "

 ---

 ## Features